top of page

 How It Works:

-✔️ Order a PGx test (TryPGx.com).
+✔️ Order a PGx test (TryPGx.com)

-✔️ Receive a personalized medication plan from our certified pharmacist based on your genetic makeup.
+✔️ Receive a personalized medication plan from our certified pharmacist based on your genetic makeup

-✔️ Work with your doctor or a specialist to adjust your prescriptions accordingly.
+✔️ Work with your doctor or a specialist to adjust your prescriptions accordingly

 The Future of Medicine is Personalized

-Traditional prescribing has helped millions, but precision medicine is the future—offering a smarter, safer, and more effective way to treat health conditions.
+Traditional prescribing has helped millions, but precision medicine is the future.
+It offers a smarter, safer, and more effective way to treat health conditions.
 Your DNA holds the key to finding the best medications for you.
 If you’re interested in pharmacogenomic testing, Precision Health Ally can help you take control of your health with a personalized medication plan designed just for you.

 Our at-home PGx test analyzes your saliva sample to determine how your genes impact your body’s response to over 100 medications.
 This test includes pharmacist-led genetic counseling, so you’re not left to interpret your results alone.
-Plus, with Precision Health Ally, you’ll receive a detailed report from our clinically certified lab—and with just one click, you can seamlessly send it to your doctor to help guide the best medication plan for you.
+Plus, with Precision Health Ally, you’ll receive a detailed report from our clinically certified lab.
+With just one click, you can seamlessly send it to your doctor to help guide the best medication plan for you.

 To learn more about Precision Health Ally, you can visit Precision Health Ally.